commx/python-rrdtool/README.md

 *Released 2015-08-10*

-* Added: xport command
+* Added xport command
-* Added: lastupdate command
+* Added lastupdate command
-* Removed: High-level interface (RRDtool module)
+* Removed high-level interface (RRDtool module)
 * Improved documentation of functions
 * Code cleanup by using convenience macros
-* Fixed: On Python 2.x, str objects are returned instead of unicode ones
+* On Python 2.x, str objects are returned instead of unicode objects
-* Merged changes from upstream
+* Merged some changes from upstream
+* License changed to LGPL 2.1 to match upstream licensing

 ## 0.1.1